omerlh/helm-chart-tests-demo/README.md

 You can set here all the various configurations of your templates, and even have multiple values files for different tests.
 * The tests, located at `demo/tests/tests.sky` running the validation on the configuration files.
 Take a look at the test, it is pretty simple - testing the the `nameOverride` from the `values.yaml` actually used.
 Feel free to modify the tests and watch it broken.

+## What missing?
+* Docker file - with all the dependencies, to make it easier to run the tests
+* Add CI to the demo, make it easier to understand how to run the tests